Spice up your weekend at Spice Route

 Right next to La Grapperia is Wilderer Distillery and time to finally do some gin tasting.
 I’ve never tried it before (not a gin and tonic kinda girl) especially not neat so it was an experience I looked forward too.

-After all that activities, we simply had to walk off the calories.
+After all these activities, we simply had to walk off the calories.
 The property is magnificent so take time out and sightsee a bit.

 There’s a handful of places that still need to be explored, tried and tested so we have no choice but to complete them all.
 If there is one destination for a one-day adventure trip, I highly recommend Spice Route.
 It will most certainly spice up your weekend.